Basic Algorithm Templates

 while (j < i && check(i, j)) j ++ ;

-// logic specific to the problem
+// Logic for specific problem

 }